scottrbailey/dbtk/README.md

 or polars.
 DBTK sits in between: getting your data where it needs to be, cleaned and validated along the way.

+**Speed and Memory** The primary objective of DBTK is to give data integrators an elegant toolkit to speed up your development.
+But DBTK's throughput and memory usage are very good.
+BulkSurge streaming from a polars and doing direct loads to PostgreSQL will process 1M rows in 3-4 seconds.
+But even with a standard Python csv reader and numerous column transforms, DataSurge is able to write 1M rows to every supported database in 5-10 seconds.

 ## Features

 - **Universal Database Connectivity** - Unified interface across PostgreSQL, Oracle, MySQL, SQL Server, and SQLite with intelligent driver auto-detection